-Key Field Description 1 WEB FUNCTION TABS Click the Tab to access the appropriate Tab page for the specified tab function.
-2 ABOUT The ABOUT tab is a read-only screen that contains the Firmware Version, VPR ID, Slot 1 ID, Slot 2 ID, Audio ID, Display firmware version, Panel version, RCU version, and serial number information.
-This is similar to the ABOUT screen described on page 186.
-3 GPIO The GPIO tab displays the GPI Alarm Rename screen.
-All 9 GPI Alarm names can be changed on this screen.
-There is a 16-character limit for each GPI Alarm Name.
-4 SYSTEM The System Screen is used to rename the Input Source IDs and indicate the number of current monitored alarms.
-The Input Source ID is described on page 167.
+Key Field Description 4 SYSTEM The System Screen is used to rename the Input Source IDs and indicate the number of current monitored alarms.
+The Input Source ID is described on page 4-33.
 The number of current monitored alarms field is a read-only display that indicates the number of active alarms for the selected input.
 This field does not indicate the alarms for all the inputs at the same time.
 5 TIMECODE ALARMS The Time Code Alarms Screen indicates the Alarm Enable and Parameter Settings field for each Time Code Alarm.
 The Enable Field is set with a "0" for Disable Alarm or a "1" for Enable Alarm.
-See Table 4-10 on page 155 for the list of alarm parameters.
+See Table 4-10 on page 4-21 for the list of alarm parameters.
 6 ANALOG ALARMS The Analog Alarms Screen indicates the Alarm Enable and Parameter Settings field for each Analog Video Alarm.
 The Enable Field is set with a "0" for Disable Alarm or a "1" for Enable Alarm.
-See Table 4-9 on page 149 for the list of alarm parameters.
+See Table 4-9 on page 4-16 for the list of alarm parameters.
 7 DIGITAL ALARMS The Analog Alarms Screen indicates the Alarm Enable and Parameter Settings field for each Digital Video Alarm.
 The Enable Field is set with a "0" for Disable Alarm or a "1" for Enable Alarm.
-See Table 4-8 on page 144 for the list of alarm parameters.
+See Table 4-8 on page 4-11 for the list of alarm parameters.
 8 AUDIO ALARMS The Audio Alarms Screen indicates the Alarm Enable and Parameter Settings field for each Audio Alarm.
 The Enable Field is set with a "0" for Disable Alarm or a "1" for Enable Alarm.
-See the A3-OPT 2, A3-OPT 3, A3-OPT 5, A3-4004, and A3-OPT 3/5-TL Installation and Operation Handbook for the complete list of audio alarms for the selected option.
+See the A^3 -OPT 2, A^3 -OPT 3, A^3 -OPT 5, A^3 -4004, and A^3 -OPT 3/5-TL Installation and Operation Handbook for the complete list of audio alarms for the selected option.
 9 TS ALARMS The TS Alarms Screen indicates the Alarm Enable and Parameter Settings field for each TS Alarm.
 The Enable Field is set with a "0" for Disable Alarm or a "1" for Enable Alarm.
-See Table 4-11 on page 156 for the list of alarm parameters 10 TAB PAGE Lists all the fields associated with the selected tab.
+See Table 4-11 on page 4-22 for the list of alarm parameters 10 TAB PAGE Lists all the fields associated with the selected tab.
 To see the latest values of the instrument for the selected TAB PAGE press the F5 button to refresh the screen.
+11 SAVE Button The SAVE button is used to save the changed parameter values for the selected field.
+The SAVE button will not be enabled for any field until the field parameter changes.
+Once the SAVE button is enabled, click the SAVE button to save the changes.
+12 VALUE CHANGE INDICATION Shown as VALUE SAVED or COULD NOT SAVE VALUE.
+This appears after the SAVE button is pressed.
+It will remain on the screen until another tab or the refresh button (F5) is pressed.